shinji-y-jp/rpi-dvbs2-transceiver-gui/README.md

 The following configurations are **not part of the officially supported KISS appliance**, but have been demonstrated experimentally in real operation.

+The basic design philosophy remains simple:

+**KISS — Keep It Simple.**

+The purpose of these experiments is not to support every possible hardware configuration.

+The purpose is to verify practical, inexpensive and reproducible DATV configurations using real hardware.

+---

 ## Low-Cost Webcam with Raspberry Pi 5 Software H.264 Encoding

-A low-cost USB webcam without an H.264 hardware encoder has been successfully used.
+A low-cost USB webcam without an H.264 hardware encoder has been successfully used for live DVB-S2 transmission.

 The webcam provides uncompressed YUYV video.